 To enable these processes to happen, each player has a set of responsibilities; for card issuers these include:

-- card issuance
+card issuance and management

-- transaction authorization
+transaction authorization and fraud prevention

-- PIN management.
+PIN or other credential management.

 In today's digitally-connected world, where online and mobile banking is rapidly replacing postal and face-to-face communication between banks and their customers, the old fashioned paper PIN mailer is an anachronism.
 Customers now expect to select their PIN when requesting a card, to be able to change it online or at an ATM, and to receive notifications or a PIN reminder (even though a self-selected PIN is far less likely to be forgotten) over digital channels, and to achieve all this instantly.